jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 ### GNU GRUB Settings

 The GRUB 2 or GNU GRUB bootloader exists in the file ```/boot/grub/grub.cfg``` but this file is auto generated so to edit the settings you would modify the ```/etc/default/grub``` file.
 The ```/etc/default/grub``` file contains various key, value pairs defining default kernel parameters to be passed to GRUB.

 GRUB_DEFAULT=N  -- this value is which entry in your GRUB list is the default operating system to boot.
 If you have a single OS installed, this value will be 0.

 GRUB_TIMEOUT -- this is the setting that tells the system to boot the default command N seconds after the GRUB menu has appeared.
 It functions as a countdown.

 GRUB_TIMEOUT_STYLE -- this will let the count down appear or silently countdown.

 GRUB_CMDLINE_LINUX_DEFAULT -- this value adds additional key value pairs to the kernel boot parameters.
 A common setting here is to change the setting of *splash quiet* which hides and boot time kernel message behind the Ubuntu logo and instead displays them on the screen.

- GRUB_DISABLE_LINUX_RECOVERY -- this hides the single user/recovery mode from the GRUB menu per kernel entry
+GRUB_DISABLE_RECOVERY -- this hides the single user/recovery mode from the GRUB menu per kernel entry

 GRUB_GFXMODE=640x480 -- this setting is commented out by default, but you can enable this to hard code a certain boot resolution.

 GRUB_BACKGROUND -- this option lets you *theme* your GRUB menu by adding a background image.

 To make these changes permanent you need to execute the ```sudo update-grub``` command after saving the file so the ```/boot/grub/grub.cfg``` will be regenerated and used on the next boot.